 High Performance Computing (HPC) is widely used in many areas of science, engineering and industry to tackle problems that are very compute or data-intensive.
 HPC techniques are essential for any scientist who must solve computational problems and for any software developer who wants to take full advantage of modern multicore processors and parallel architectures.
 The same HPC techniques can be used to program powerful supercomputers with hundreds of thousands of processors or to exploit the full potential of a multi-core laptop.

 The Summer School on Parallel Computing is an intense, 10 day, graduate level course in HPC, with the objective of providing the participants with the skills to program and exploit modern parallel computing systems to solve computational problems.
 The school covers key topics focusing on HPC lexicon, parallel architectures, parallel programming models and methods, software engineering, profilers and debuggers.

-- Tools for debugging and profiling
+- Apply tools available for debugging and profiling of application codes

-- Software engineering for scientific computing
+- Understand the concepts for software engineering for scientific computing

 The school is aimed at final year master students, PhD students, and young researchers in computational sciences and engineering, with different backgrounds, interested in applying the emerging technologies on high performance computing to their research activity.

 Some programming experience with a high level programming language (C/C++ or FORTRAN) is required and a basic knowledge of computer architectures and Linux is recommended.

 The number of participants for each edition is limited to 20 students.
 Applicants will be selected according to their experience, qualifications and scientific interest BASED ON WHAT WRITTEN IN THE REGISTRATION FORM.